jbakse/compform_notes/content/week_1_tile/index.md

 > What if I miss a day?

-Thats fine, maybe spend more time on another day and post twice.
+That is fine, spend more time on another day and post twice.

 > Can I spend, say, 8 hours all on one day?
 Maybe I'll pull an all-nighter.